Lachin: the mountain gateway to Karabakh

 How to fit it into a route

-Lachin works as part of a western Karabakh loop, paired with the alpine country around Kalbajar.
+If you are building a broader route, our Karabakh tours page and the wider Karabakh region guide are the places to start.
 As always, plan around the official framework first — start with the Karabakh access guide.

 Which official signals support this